Beyond Spa Days and Manicures: What Real Self-Care Looks Like

 And for more on self-love at midlife head to my blog post New Year, New Me, No Thanks.

-If you like what you’ve read and would like more practical information and tips on nutrition, lifestyle and mindset for midlife women then I’d love it if you followed me at motherflushingmidlife at the social links below.
-And if anyone you know might benefit from my content, let them know where to find me xx
+If you like what you’ve read and want more practical information and tips on nutrition, lifestyle and mindset for midlife women then please follow me at motherflushingmidlife at the social links below.

 About me